dotnet/docs/docs/fsharp/language-reference/symbol-and-operator-reference/arithmetic-operators.md

 ## Summary of Binary Arithmetic Operators

 Arithmetic operations in F# can be performed in two modes: **Unchecked** and **Checked**.
-Unchecked operators prioritize performance but allow overflow/underflow, while checked operators prioritize safety by throwing exceptions in such cases.
+By default, arithmetic operations use unchecked behavior, which prioritizes performance but allows overflow/underflow.
+Checked operators prioritize safety by throwing exceptions in such cases.

 ### Unchecked Arithmetic Operators